Take a sneak peek at the new NIST.gov and let us know what you think!

 Robert Newby is a Process Engineer in the NanoFab Operations Group.
-He received a B.S. in Mechanical Engineering and a B.S. in Electrical Engineering from the University of Maryland, College Park, where he minored in Nanoscale Science and Technology.
-He is currently a M.S. student in Electrical Engineering at University of Maryland, College Park, where he has done research on soft polymers and cell based sensing for hand-held pathogen detection.
-Prior to joining CNST, Robert worked in the automotive industry on electronics diagnostics and automotive fiber-optic systems.
-Robert provides training for users and process support during the evening hours.
+He received a B.S. in Electrical Engineering and a M.E. in Electrical Engineering from the University of Maryland.
+His previous work has also included work with soft polymers and cell based sensing for nose-on-a-chip prototyping.
+Prior to joining CNST, Robert worked in the automotive industry specializing in network communication which included electronics diagnostics and fiber-optic communication.
+Robert joined the CNST in 2012, where he is responsible for developing and maintaining processes in the soft lithography lab, low pressure chemical vapor deposition (LPCVD), and atmospheric diffusion in the NanoFab.

 NanoFab Operations Group